c4tch/ApexAutomationControl-Deprecated-/README.md

 Syntax for formula (in *validation rules* etc.) to check a custom metadata type is $CustomMetadata.CustomMetadataTypeAPIName.RecordAPIName.FieldAPIName

+For this therefore use *$c_Automation__mtd.[Automation Control Name].Disable__c*

+[Image: image.png]

-For this therefore use *$c_Automation__mtd.[Automation Control Name].Disable__c* [Image: image.png]Diabling of all triggers is hard wired into the Trigger Framework.
+Disabling of all triggers is hard wired into the Trigger Framework.
 For individual trigger handlers or domain manager classes, a line of code should be added.
 For trigger handers, each class has a value TRIGGER_NAME.
 The Automation Control Name shoudl have the same token.
 For manager classes, a free text string is ok.

 Example: All triggers
 The trigger framework (Kevin O'Hara's trigger framework is budled with this code) has this hard wired in to turn off ALL triggers.